trigaten/RL_Projects/README.md

 # TrigatenResearch
-A repo where I store my Reinforcement learning and other projects
+A repo where I store my Reinforcement Learning projects